Old Chang Kee: Products

 Old Chang Kee is known for its curry puffs and has introduced various other types of curry puffs and snacks.
 In 2008, the products underwent rebranding, with its curry puffs renamed as Curry'O.

 In addition to curry and sardine puffs, the company offers a variety of other snacks and finger foods, including spring rolls, yam cakes, carrot cakes, fishballs, gyoza, fried cuttlefish, breaded prawns, chicken nuggets, and fried fish fillets.

+In 2026, Old Chang Kee collaborated with McDonald's during the period of National Day, providing curry-related items at McDonald's.